Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 To add a custom index template, ensure the custom or modified component templates are copied to ``/opt/so/salstack/local/salt/elasticsearch/templates/component/so``.

 Next, copy ``/opt/so/saltstack/default/pillar/elasticsearch/index_templates.sls`` to ``/opt/so/salstack/local/pillar/elasticsearch``.

-Edit the file similar to the following, adding you custom index template details and the references to the component templates you wish to associate to the index template:
+Edit the file similar to the following, adding your custom index template details and the references to the component templates you wish to associate to the index template:

 ``/opt/so/saltstack/local/pillar/elasticsearch/index_templates.sls``